🎄Are You Merry and Bright: part three

 “Both of you boys,” Ernestine said, “go across and get all the chairs from Frankie’s place you can carry.”

-Two hours had seemed like plenty of time to pull her aunt aside and clue her in.
+Two hours passed, plenty of time for Mabel to pull her aunt aside and clue her in.
+She would have thought.
 After Mrs. Felcher had showed them the right way to roll a dumpling, Mabel even got as far as, “It wouldn’t make much difference, I guess, if it turns out Throckmorton doesn’t like us.”

 For a second, she’d felt canny as a private eye, dropping this name.